Ch-Sh/ARShootingGame/README.md

 **Required Unity Editor Version 5.5.2f1 or higher**

 ## Get started

 1. Download the whole project and open it directly with Unity Editor.
-2. Create a Vuforia License and put it into VuforiaCOnfiguration file.
+2. Create a Vuforia License and put it into VuforiaConfiguration file.
 3. Print the Image Markes out.
 4. Depoly the game to iPhone or iPad.